huggingface/hub-docs/docs/hub/datasets-viewer.md

 ## Access the parquet files

 Every dataset is auto-converted to the Parquet format.
-Click on `Auto-converted to Parquet` to access the Parquet files.
+Click on [_"Auto-converted to Parquet"_](https://huggingface.co/datasets/glue/tree/refs%2Fconvert%2Fparquet/cola) to access the Parquet files.
 Refer to the [Datasets Server docs](/docs/datasets-server/parquet_process) to learn how to query the dataset with libraries such as Polars, Pandas or DuckDB.

 ## Dataset preview